delegatable/docs-simple/docs/getting-started.md

 ## Contributing

-Interested in contributing the the Delegatable smart contract framework?
+Interested in contributing to the Delegatable smart contract framework?

 Create a pull request and/or open an issue and start getting involved today.